-The Student Boarding Council is a representative group providing important advice and feedback to staff about the vision, direction and day-to-day organisation of the boarding houses.
-The Student Boarding Council is an opportunity for the boarders to develop and harness their leadership skills and provide a residents' forum.
+The Student Boarding Council is a representative group providing important advice and feedback to staff about the vision, direction and day-to-day organisation of the boarding house.
+The Student Boarding Council is an opportunity for boarders to develop and harness their leadership skills and provide a residents' forum.

-Meetings are held every fortnight once the council is formed.
+Meetings will be held fortnightly once the council is formed.